Perhaps you, too, have heard of The Nature Conservancy, but don’t know much about it. I recently attended an eye-opening presentation.

 Dow is infamous for supplying Agent Orange and napalm during the Vietnam War.
 The Nature Conservancy and Dow are collaborating to integrate the value of nature into business planning.

 Indeed, more and more businesses realize that good environmental stewardship enhances their bottom line.
-Many progressive environmentalists reflexively hate large corporations and the whole concept of profit.
+Many progressive environmentalists reflexively hate large corporations.
+They disdain whole concept of profit.
 Nonetheless, they should rejoice about anyone accepting responsibility for the environment for any reason.

 It began to manage and protect another 21,000 acres of land on the river jointly with Georgia Pacific in 1994.
 It added 22,000 acres purchased from International Paper in 2006.